orcwg/cra-hub/faq.md

 ## Acknowledgments

-The following people have contributed to the this document either directly or indirectly (e.g. by raising questions):
+The following people have contributed to this document either directly or indirectly (e.g. by raising questions):
 Adrian O'Sullivan,
 Aeva Black,
 Alberto Pianon,